mcrosson/accessible.tips/content/faq/contributing.md

 We will also use `Page Bundles` ([Hugo docs](https://gohugo.io/content-management/page-bundles/)) for content that includes non-textual content or download links. `Page Bundles` are just folders with an `index.md` file and related assets.
 The `index.md` file is the main content and any files stored next to `index.md` can be easily referenced directly from `index.md`.
 This is particularly helpful for managing image assets and keeping them organized.

+### Anecdotes Directory
+{{< back_to_top >}}

+In this layout the `anecdotes` directory contains all of the Anecdote pages with `[author]` being the name of the first author, `[title]` being the title of the page and `[nnnn]` being a left padded 4 digit number that counts up from 1.
+This numbered serial allows us to avoid file name collisions while keeping the file layout a bit easier to manage.

+We will also use `Page Bundles` ([Hugo docs](https://gohugo.io/content-management/page-bundles/)) for content that includes non-textual content or download links. `Page Bundles` are just folders with an `index.md` file and related assets.
+The `index.md` file is the main content and any files stored next to `index.md` can be easily referenced directly from `index.md`.
+This is particularly helpful for managing image assets and keeping them organized.

 {{< end_section >}}

 ## Authorship
 {{< back_to_top >}}